 I love eating

-scones for breakfast, especially when they are warm from the oven.
+scones for breakfast, especially when they're warm from the oven.
 These

 Cranberry Oat Scones are perfect on chilly mornings, as their texture is hearty

-due to the addition of old fashioned rolled oats.
+due to the addition of rolled oats.
 There are no eggs in this

-scone recipe and instead of milk, I have used buttermilk, which gives the scones
+scone recipe and instead of milk, I've used buttermilk, which gives the scones

 a more bread-like texture.
-Cranberry Oat Scones are also flavored with orange zest
+I've also flavored the scones with orange zest

 If you are not familiar with buttermilk, it has a nice thick creamy texture with a rich